epitt92/epitt92/README.md

 * ✉️  You can contact me at [info.epitt92@gmail.com](mailto:info.epitt92@gmail@gmail.com)
 * 🧠  I like to learn new technology and challenges.
+* 🚀  I'm currently working on [Solarity](https://solarity.xyz)
+* 🤝  I'm open to collaborating on interesting projects as a engineer.

 ### Skills